Utkarsh-code/docs/get-started/04_sharing_app.md

 2. Sign in to Docker Hub using the command `docker login -u YOUR-USER-NAME`.

 3. Use the `docker tag` command to give the `getting-started` image a new name.
-Replace `YOUR-USER-NAME` with your Docker ID.
+Replace `YOUR-USER-NAME` with your own user-name on docker namespace.

    ```console
    $ docker tag getting-started YOUR-USER-NAME/getting-started